 |

-Teens who abuse drugs or alcohol are also at increased risk for suicide compared to other teens.
-There may be several reasons for the connection between teen substance abuse and violence:
+Teens drug addiction or alcohol abuse greatly increase the risk for suicide compared to other teens.
+There may be several reasons for the connection between teen substance abuse and teen violence:

-Many of the risk factors and prevention strategies for drug and alcohol abuse and teen violence overlap.
-Some of the risk factors are:
+Many of the risk factors and prevention strategies for teen drinking, drugs and violence overlap.
+Some of the risk factors for teens with drinking, drugs, and violence issues are:

 Teens who face these risk factors may not use drugs or become violent, but they are at increased risk for these problems.
-Some strategies for preventing teen substance abuse and teen violence are:
+Some strategies for preventing teen drinking, drugs, and violence are:

 |